 Ever had a breakfast craving for something sweet, salty, meaty and savory?
-Try these Low Carb Keto French Toast Pigs in a Blanket with Maple Sausage and Candied Bacon for a real treat!
-If you’re looking for a very special (and filling) keto breakfast for any occasion, we’ve got you covered with these tasty little morsels.
+Try these Keto French Toast Pigs in a Blanket with Maple Sausage and Candied Bacon for a real treat!
+If you're looking for a very special (and filling) keto breakfast for any occasion, we've got you covered with these tasty little morsels.
 Whip these up for a protein packed, flavor filled keto breakfast or brunch.
-Check out the recipe card below for a full video tutorial.

-The other star of these tasty little breakfast bites are of course, Kiolbassa’s Fully Cooked Maple Breakfast Links.
+The other star of these tasty little breakfast bites are of course, Kiolbassa's Fully Cooked Maple Breakfast Links.
 These heat and serve pork smoked sausages are juicy, protein packed and absolutely delicious.
-The maple flavor makes them the ideal choice for these keto french toast pigs in a blanket!
+The maple flavor makes them the ideal choice for these tasty morsels.